Update: Apple released iOS 14 in September 2020 and many iOS devices upgraded to it. The steps are located at How do I

 With Apple’s most recent operating system, iOS 12, Restrictions were reworked and placed in the new Screen Time category.
 Screen Time allows a parent to set time limits on a child’s device.
 Screen Time also provides restrictions, like disabling a person’s ability to install or delete apps.

 Apple has provided many new features within Screen Time.
 This article will highlight the Screen Time features that work well with the Covenant Eyes app.

 Enabling Screen Time and creating a Passcode

 - Open the Settings app on your iPhone® or iPad®.

 - A brief description of what Screen Time does will appear.
 Tap “Continue.”

 - You’ll be directed to the Screen Time settings.
 On this screen, select “Use Screen Time Passcode.”

 - Then enter in a 4-digit passcode (the Covenant Eyes member should not know this code).
 You will be asked to re-enter the code for verification.
 Please note: This is an Apple operating system passcode.
-Once the passcode is set, there is no way to reset or retrieve it if forgotten.
+In iOS 12, once the passcode is set, there is no way to reset or retrieve it if forgotten.

 Disabling Installing/Deleting Apps and Safari